 Parents and children participate together.
 Participation is voluntary and services are offered free, or for a nominal fee.
 ECFE is committed to accessibility for everyone, so fees are waved for families unable to pay.

 It is the goal of ECFE to serve a representative cross-section of families with young children in each community.
 All families have different needs.
 Programs usually offer several sessions with specific topics to meet the need of families with special concerns, such as single parenting, teen parents, children with special needs, etc.

-Registration forms may be dropped off or mailed to this address:
+Registration forms may be dropped off or mailed to: